ga4gh-beacon/beacon-v2/bin/SCHEMAS2MD.md

       $ git add docs/schemas-md

-    5 - Finally you need to push beacon-v2 repo to GitHub.
+    3 - Finally you need to push beacon-v2 repo to GitHub.

-    6 - Documentation will get automatically updated via GitHub actions.
+    4 - Documentation will get automatically updated via GitHub actions.

 # HOW TO RUN BEACON\_YAML2MD

 The script is written in Perl and runs on Linux (tested on Debian-based distribution).
-Perl 5 is installed by default on Linux, but you might need to manually install the below CPAN module(s).
+Perl 5 is installed by default on Linux, but you might need to install some CPAN module(s).

-    * YAML::XS
-    * JSON::XS
-    * Path::Tiny
-    * Mojo::JSON::Pointer
-    * List::MoreUtils

 First we install cpanminus (with sudo privileges):